OppaAI/AGi-Test/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/OppaAI/AGi/blob/main/LICENSE) file for details.

+Under no circumstances should the sample or cloned voice be used for inappropriate or criminal activities, or unauthorized commercial use or distribution.
+This voice cloning testing project is for personal hobby and education purpose only.

+Special thanks for the CoquiTTS fork, XTTS2, OpenVoice for providing the TTS framework and models.
+If anyone feels this project cause any infringement to you personally or your organization, please contact me and I will put it down immediately.

 ## Acknowledgments

 *   My AI companion (in GPT) for helping me generate the Python code and think of solutions to solve problems and bugs.